Dinir/mini-padder/README.md

 ---

 I tried to make this application to prove to myself that I can make and *complete* making a thing.
-Also that I can use it for my streams.

-If you find Mini Padder useful, please consider a [donation][Donation Link].

-Thank you for reading to the end! 😁